MD, CCFP, FCFP, FCAHS

-Nick led a Health Canada funded project from 2007 to 2010 entitled “The Future of Medical Education in Canada: MD“.
-Ten recommendations for change to undergraduate medical education in Canada were endorsed by the 17 medical schools in Canada and implementation activities are underway.
-Nick, working with partners from the Association of Faculties of Medicine of Canada, le Collège des médecins du Québec, the College of Family Physicians of Canada and the Royal College of Physicians and Surgeons of Canada, then led a project relating to the Future of Medical Education in Canada: Postgraduate.
-A report, including 10 recommendations for change, has been endorsed by all the partner organizations and is now in implementation phases.
+Nick led a Health Canada funded project entitled “The Future of Medical Education in Canada: MD“, where ten recommendations for changes to undergraduate medical education in Canada were endorsed by the 17 medical schools in Canada.
+He then worked with partners from the Association of Faculties of Medicine of Canada, le Collège des médecins du Québec, the College of Family Physicians of Canada, and the Royal College of Physicians and Surgeons of Canada leading a project titled Future of Medical Education in Canada: Postgraduate.
+A report, including 10 recommendations for change, was endorsed by all the partner organizations and many of the recommendations have been implemented.